- Who We Are

 - Nathan Myhrvold

 Dr. Nathan Myhrvold founded Intellectual Ventures (IV) in 2000 and has led the company since then as its chief executive officer.
-Under Nathan’s leadership, IV has grown from a handful of entrepreneurs into the world’s preeminent invention and investment business.
-Along with Bill Gates, he created Global Good and oversaw its groundbreaking inventions for global health and development.
-He and Bill also launched the Institute for Disease Modeling, a world leader in computational epidemiology that transitioned to the Bill & Melinda Gates Foundation in 2020.
+Under Nathan’s leadership, IV grew from a handful of entrepreneurs into the world’s preeminent invention and investment business.

 Nathan is among IV’s most prolific inventors, with 900 U.S. patents awarded.
-A number of Nathan’s inventions have been commercialized by eight spinout companies that IV has created to bring advanced metamaterials technologies to market.
+A number of Nathan’s inventions have been commercialized by spinout companies that IV has created to bring advanced metamaterials technologies to market.
 In addition to his work with IV, he is vice chairman of TerraPower, a pioneer in advanced nuclear energy.
 He also conducts and publishes scientific research in planetary science, paleontology, climate science, and other fields.

 Prior to founding IV, Nathan was chief strategist and chief technology officer at Microsoft.
 During his 14-year tenure there, he led multiple advanced technology and business development groups, founded Microsoft Research, and managed an R&D budget of $2 billion.
 As group vice president for applications and content from 1994 to 1996, and then as the company’s first CTO through 1999, he played pivotal roles in the development of Microsoft’s Office, Windows, and online products.